philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 |   0.2    |     145575      |            1           |
 |   0.3    |     78719       |            1           |

-Now, return to step 8. and visualize the plots for the filtered data using `plotPCANGSD_selection.R`
+Now, return to the instructions in step 8. and visualize the plots for the filtered data using `plotPCANGSD_selection.R`

 ---